Build Agent Advocates, Not Platform Agents: Our Proposal: Agent Advocates

 \section{Our Proposal: Agent Advocates}

-\textbf{What are agent advocates?} While platform agents are the default path for LMA development, they are not the only path.
-Instead of agents being a self-interested go-between controlled by and loyal to platform companies, they could be designed to represent the users who operate them, and act exclusively in their interests (subject to the law).
-Crucially, pursuing this path, which we will call \textit{agent advocates}, would not only forestall the worst harms of platform agents, but would provide users with effective tools with which to challenge the current balance of power in the digital economy, and shift it away from platforms.\footnote{We note here complementary work on fiduciary AI by ~\citet{benthall2023designing, reisman_new_2024}.}
+\textbf{What are agent advocates?} Platform agents are not the only path for LMA development.
+Instead of agents being a self-interested constitutive go-between controlled by and loyal to platform companies, they could be designed to represent the users who operate them, and act exclusively in their interests.
+Pursuing this \textit{agent advocates} path would not only forestall platform agents' worst harms, but would also provide users with tools to shift the balance of power in the digital economy away from platforms.\footnote{We note here complementary work on fiduciary AI by~\citet{benthall2023designing, updated_reisman_new_2024}.}